 In the afternoon, transfer with your guide to Asakusa, to learn more about the old Edo craft culture via a visit to the Edo Shitamachi Traditional Craft Museum.
 Stroll through Asakusa town, where remnants of Edo culture are still visible, though surrounded by modernity.

-Visit the workshop of Mr. Tanaka, a craftsman of Edo-style bamboo blinds.
+Visit a local workshop where craftsmen of Edo-style bamboo blinds make their wares.
 Here, you will learn how to make your own table mat.

 Please note that craft experiences are subject to artisans' availability and the order of the itinerary might change depending on the artisans' schedules.
 Each craft experience will take 1.5 to 2 hours.